Delta Air Lines: On-time performance

+Award and recognition

+On June 24, 2024, Delta Air Lines was voted 2024 Best Airline in North America and Best Airline Staff Service in North America by Skytrax.

 Accidents and incidents

 The following are major accidents and incidents that occurred on Delta mainline aircraft.
 For Northwest Airlines incidents, see Northwest Airlines accidents and incidents.
 For Delta Connection incidents, see Delta Connection incidents and accidents.

-All told, in 13 fatal accidents involving at least one death, 299 passengers and crew died, 11 on two other aircraft died (in two collision accidents), and 14 persons on the ground died (in two accidents).
+All told, in 14 fatal accidents involving at least one death, 299 passengers and crew died, 11 on two other aircraft died (in two collision accidents), and 16 people on the ground died (in four accidents).

-The attempted bombing of Northwest Airlines Flight 253 on December 25, 2009, occurred four days before the operating certificates of Northwest and Delta were combined (December 31, 2009).
-The aircraft involved in the incident was in Delta livery and reported in some early news reports as "Delta Flight 253".

-Hijackings

-There have been over a dozen attempted hijackings that resulted in no injuries and the surrender of the often lone hijacker.
-These incidents are not included.
-The following are notable hijackings because of fatalities or success in forcing the aircraft to fly to another country: